AlmaCollective/Alma-public/README.md

 If physiological transitions can be detected and translated into meaningful feedback, humans may gradually learn to recognize these changes themselves.

-Success is not dependence on the device.
+Success is not dependence on technology.

 Success is capability transfer.

+The ultimate goal is not for the user to rely on Alma forever.

+The goal is for the user to become progressively better at recognizing physiological state changes independently.

 ---